 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 Research Grants for Preventing Violence and Violence Related Injury (R01)

 Eligible applicant organizations may submit more than one application to this NOFO, provided that each application is scientifically distinct.
-However, applicant institutions can submit only one grant application with the same principal investigator in response to this NOFO.
-Only one application per principal investigator will be reviewed or funded under this announcement.
-If two or more applications from the same PI are received, the only application that will be submitted for review will be the last application received based on the document's time and date stamp in Grants.gov (http://www.grants.gov).
+However, applicant institutions can submit only one application with the same contact PD/PI.
+Only one application per contact PD/PI will be funded under this announcement.